Mario Bros.: Development

 Shigeru Miyamoto (pictured) and Gunpei Yokoi collaborated on the design of Mario Bros.

 Mario Bros. was created by Shigeru Miyamoto and Gunpei Yokoi, two of the lead developers for Donkey Kong (1981).
 In Donkey Kong, Mario dies if he falls too far.
-For Mario Bros., Yokoi suggested to Miyamoto that Mario should be able to fall from any height, which Miyamoto was not sure of, thinking that it would make it "not much of a game".
-He eventually agreed, thinking it would be okay for him to have some superhuman abilities.
+For Mario Bros., Yokoi suggested to Miyamoto that Mario should be able to fall from any height, which Miyamoto hesitantly thought would make it "not much of a game".
+He eventually agreed on some superhuman abilities.
 He designed a prototype that had Mario "jumping and bouncing around", which he was satisfied with.
-The element of combating enemies from below was introduced after Yokoi suggested it, observing that it would work since there were multiple floors, but it proved to be too easy to eliminate enemies this way, which the developers fixed by requiring players to touch the enemies after they've been flipped to defeat them.
-This was also how they introduced the turtle as an enemy, which they conceived as an enemy that could only be hit from below.
-Because of Mario's appearance in Donkey Kong with overalls, a hat, and a thick moustache, Miyamoto thought that he should be a plumber as opposed to a carpenter, and designed this game to reflect that.
-Another contributing factor was the game's setting: it was a large network of giant pipes, so they felt a change in occupation was necessary for him.
+Yokoi suggested combating enemies from below, observing that it would work because there are multiple floors, but this proved too easy in gameplay, which the developers fixed by requiring the enemies to be touched after flipping.
+This was also how they introduced the turtle as an enemy that could only be hit from below.
+Because of Mario's appearance in Donkey Kong with overalls, a hat, and a thick moustache, and because Mario Bros. has a large network of giant pipes, Miyamoto changed Mario's occupation from carpenter to plumber.
 The game's music was composed by Yukio Kaneoka.